SoWhich/mkron/OUTLINE.md

 2. The lines in the file are parsed, and each command is put into a list type data structure

-3. Every minute (the least gradation in the file) it goes through a queue of commands that are slated to be started this minute and then executes them, and moves them back to the normal list

-4. Then, it goes through the list and adds to the queue the events that need to be started the _next_ minute
+3. The list is read, and the events that need executing are put into a stack (which really technically is a list, but it's used as a stack)

+4.	then the commands are popped off the stack and executed as goroutines

-5. After this, it checks if there's been a sigevent and responds accordingly
+5. After this, it checks if there's been a sigevent and responds accordingly (STILL A TODO)

-6. Then checks if there's been a modification of the crontab file

-7. And sleeps till the next minute
+6. And sleeps till the next minute

 ### Human Level ###